frkndrk38-beep/fd-sleep-privacy/README.md

 ## Data Deletion

-Users can delete their locally stored data by:
+Users can delete locally stored data by:

 - Deleting individual sleep records or audio recordings from within FD Sleep Tracker;
 - Opening Android Settings → Apps → FD Sleep Tracker → Storage → Clear data; or
 - Uninstalling FD Sleep Tracker.

-Because FD Sleep Tracker does not maintain user accounts or store sleep information on its own servers, we cannot remotely access or delete data stored on a user’s device.
+Because FD Sleep Tracker does not maintain user accounts or store sleep information on FD OMZ servers, FD OMZ cannot remotely access or delete data stored locally on a user’s device.

-For questions or assistance regarding data deletion, contact:
+For questions or assistance regarding data deletion, contact **brkdrk3838@gmail.com**.

-**brkdrk3838@gmail.com**

 ## Advertising and Third-Party Services

 FD Sleep Tracker uses Google AdMob and Google Play Services.
-These services may collect or process information such as device identifiers, advertising identifiers, IP addresses, interactions with advertisements, and diagnostic information according to Google’s own policies.
+These services may collect or process information such as device identifiers, advertising identifiers, IP addresses, interactions with advertisements, and diagnostic information according to Google’s policies.

 More information is available in the [Google Privacy Policy](https://policies.google.com/privacy).

 ## Data Sharing and Sale

-FD Sleep Tracker does not sell users’ personal information.
-Data may be processed by Google AdMob and Google Play Services for advertising, security, fraud prevention, and service operation purposes.
+FD OMZ does not sell users’ personal information.
+Information may be processed by Google AdMob and Google Play Services for advertising, security, fraud prevention, and service operation purposes.

 ## Contact

-For privacy questions or data-deletion assistance, contact:

-**brkdrk3838@gmail.com**
+**Developer / Publisher:** FD OMZ
+**Application:** FD Sleep Tracker
+**Package identifier:** com.fd.fd_sleep_trackerr
+**Email:** brkdrk3838@gmail.com